 But when Adam edited the Portrait mode version in Photoshop, he was able to get some of that texture back.

 This pairing, showing the edited Portrait mode photo on the left, and a similar shot taken with the Sony a7R on the right, impressed everyone we showed it to.
 In fact, even a fellow camera geek on our video team was fooled, identifying the iPhone 7 Plus shot as being taken by a DSLR.
 If you know to look at the fine flyaways around her head, you might get it right.
 But otherwise, these are delightfully close.

-In the end, Adam admitted he’s more than a little jealous of the capabilities of the iPhone 7 Plus—even with the Portrait mode officially in beta.
-It’s not perfect, and we are eager to see how Apple might improve it in future versions.
+In the end, Adam admitted he’s more than a little jealous of the capabilities of the iPhone 7 Plus—even with the Portrait mode in beta.
+It’s not perfect, and we are eager to see how Apple might improve it in future versions—now that the full release is out, we’ll be doing some follow-up testing.
 But just the fact that you can do this with a smartphone is incredibly cool.

 This story, "Photo shootout: We tested Portrait mode with an iPhone 7 Plus fashion shoot" was originally published by Macworld.